kurdi1mans/Workflow-Engine-Requirements/4 - Cybersecurity/2 - Authorization.md

 - The system must provide MFA capability that can be configured by Admins.
 - The system must provide the capability to restrict session time, session timeout.

-- The system must provide Single-Sign-On capability.
+- The system must provide functionality to provide digitally signed documents
+	- This functionality must also allow integration with 3rd party service providers
+		- A third party service provider can play the role of a witness in this case.
+Therefore, even if the system provides this capability, the use of third-party vendor might still be required.